dmason-mlb/testrail-exporter/QUICKSTART.md

    - Use "Expand All" or "Collapse All" for easier navigation

 3. **Export**:
+   - Click one of the export options:
+     - "Export JSON" for standard JSON format
-   - Click either "Export JSON" or "Export CSV" depending on your needs
+     - "Export CSV" for standard CSV format
    - Choose a location and filename in the save dialog
    - Watch the progress indicator at the bottom of the window
    - Wait for the export to complete